akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *She'll do,* she thought. *Not because she's clever enough to play their game—but because she's too much herself to realize they're playing one.*

 ---

+### The First Formal Dinner

+The first formal dinner was a disaster.

+Beatrice sat near the foot of the table, surrounded by ladies who spoke over her and around her as if she weren't there.
+The array of knives and spoons was bewildering.
+She reached for the wrong one—a fish knife for the meat course—and a titter ran down the table.

+Lady Margaret, from beside her, quietly: "The other one.
+The broader blade."

+Beatrice switched, face burning.
+Across the hall, Avice whispered something to Eustacia.
+Both laughed.

+Godfrey, seated far above, caught her eye.
+He didn't smile.
+Didn't wave.
+Just… looked.
+And somehow, that was enough.

+ Revise+Enlarge this section to be a celebration Henry's departure for Normandy?
+Ups the stakes and we can insert any extra 'henry's/beatrice's enemies plotting' chapters here accordingly, and henry asks all present for continued loyalty and support for the queen in his absence, for she is my mouth and my hands.
+This all adds to the confusion and responsibility beatrice feels.

+---

+### A candle in the dark (Villains’ Den)

+ Review in context -- this was to be later but this is as late as we can if henry departs just above (or a day after).

+*Winchester, the same night.*

+The chamber was small, lit by a single candle.
+Sir Guy sat at the table, the grey‑haired Beaumont agent opposite him.
+Two other knights—men with hungry eyes and empty purses—stood near the door.

+“The Queen is protecting her,” Sir Guy said, his voice tight.
+“I saw it tonight.
+She sat with her in the window seat.”

+The grey man nodded.
+“Then we must move faster.
+The King will return from Normandy in the spring.
+Once he does, any challenge will be crushed.”

+“What do you propose?”

+“The legal hearing.
+Escheat.
+We claim the old thegn is unfit, that the girl cannot hold the land.
+Roger of Salisbury will hear the case.
+He is cold, but he is not the Queen’s puppet.”

+“And if he rules against us?”

+“Then we present the document.”
+The grey man slid a parchment across the table.
+“A confession.
+The girl renounces her claim to Stanwey and admits she is unfit to marry the King’s son.
+In return, the escheat charge is dropped.
+Her father keeps the hall until he dies.”

+Sir Guy read it slowly.
+“She will never sign.”

+“She will, if she believes her father’s health depends on it.
+Or if she thinks the Queen has abandoned her.”
+He smiled.
+“We will make her believe both.”

+The knights exchanged glances.
+One of them spoke.
+“And if she still refuses?”

+The grey man’s smile did not waver.
+“Then we present it anyway.
+We will have witnesses who saw her sign it.
+The betrothal will be set aside.
+And Stanwey will be yours.”

+Sir Guy raised his cup.
+“To the King’s departure.”

+“To the King’s departure,” they echoed.

+---

+ additional Plotting here as needed by whomever

+---

+### A little understanding

 Later that evening, over watered wine, Beatrice learned the truth.